We may earn a commission from products mentioned in this post, at no extra cost to you.

-Are you battling the blues?
-Although the gurus have always known this, an increasing number of scientific studies now demonstrate how Yoga helps depression and low mood in a significant way.
+Yoga Gurus have always known about the beneficial effect of Yoga on mood levels.
+However, an increasing number of scientific studies now also demonstrate how Yoga helps depression and low mood in a significant way.

-In this article, we delve into some of the more common causes of depression and the role that Yoga can play in improving this.
-We look at the science that offers new evidence about the benefits of Yoga for depression and suggest a couple of free YouTube videos anyone can do at home.
+In this article, we delve into some of the more common causes of depression and the role of Yoga in alleviating it.
+We also look at some key science on how Yoga helps depression and suggest a few of free YouTube videos anyone can do at home.

 What Causes Depression?